 Appropriately Uses Anti-Anxiety Medication

-This is the percent of residents given antianxiety medications.
-These medications are generally prescribed to patients experiencing depression or anxiety.
+This tells you the percent of patients who were given antianxiety drugs.
+Antianxiety drugs are prescribed to residents suffering from depression or anxiety.

 Managing Depression Among Residents

-This datapoint is a measure of the percent of long-term residents exhibiting symptoms of depression.
-Many believe this is a measure of resident quality of care.
+This is the percent of residents demonstrating symptoms of depression.

 Appropriate Vaccine Usage